Choosing between Activepieces and n8n for workflow automation comes down to five questions:

 Which platform has better AI agent capabilities?

 n8n currently has the more mature AI framework, with LangChain integration, native vector store support for RAG, AI Evaluations for testing, and support for self-hosted models via Ollama.
-Activepieces offers a more accessible agent builder with pre-built templates and claims the largest open-source MCP toolkit (~400 MCP servers). n8n gives more control; Activepieces gives faster deployment for standard use cases.
+Activepieces offers a more accessible agent builder with pre-built templates and claims the largest open-source MCP toolkit (approximately 400 MCP servers). n8n gives more control; Activepieces gives faster deployment for standard use cases.

 Do I need dedicated support, and which platform provides it?